- Distance from Webster: Lake plus out-and-back Nature Study: 4.6 miles.

 - Hilliness: A few brief hills, which are not long.

-WINTER 2014-15 UPDATE: Significant alterations are being made to the Twin Lakes trail.
+SPRING 2015 UPDATE: Significant alterations were made to the Twin Lakes trail.
 It is being widened in spots and a new surface laid down.
 If you look at the video from 2009, you’ll see lots of areas of muddiness.
 A prime objective of the changes is to eliminate those stretches.
 Many of those narrower stretches in that video are gone.
-Come Spring 2015, we’ll get the chance to see how things will play out.
+The alterations have done a fine job, and the places where there is the new surface is almost Rockies-like.
+Here are two videos from April 5, 2015, the second a series of photos taken for a counterclockwise loop.

 Here is a MAP of a basic loop from Webster Avenue.
 It is useful for doing longish runs doing multiple loops.
 When it is hot, you can park in the bridle center lot off of California Road, place a water bottle on the roof, and stop for water or whatever every 4.6 miles of so.
 Four of these loops plus a loop around the lake equals about 20.
 Here’s a video of the entrance to the parking lot at California Road.
 The lighting, I’m afraid, is not as clear as I’d like as to the trail surface: